Skip to content ↓

 Horticulture

 One day a week the school employs a professional gardener, who provides horticultural learning skills.
 The garden has been developed over the years to provide an outside classroom, greenhouse and potting shed.
 Plans are in place to develop a Farm Shop where students can display and sell produce and plants they have grown.
+Produce is sold to parents and staff, as well as being used in hospitality.
+The horticulture pathways create hanging baskets, planters and floral displays which are sold as part of enterprise.
+The pupils visit the garden centre and local shops to gain ideas and purchase plug plants and seeds.

 Caffi Coch and Chillies